jup-ag/space-station/guides/8-perpetual-exchange/4-how-it-works.md

 Jupiter Perps uses a new Oracle Network, co-designed by Jupiter and another key ecosystem player (to be announced at Breakpoint), and audited by Offside Labs.

-This new Oracle Network, known as Signal will be announced at Breakpoint.
+This new Oracle Network, relying on [Chaos' Edge Pricing Data](https://x.com/omeragoldberg/status/1834231003071774778), will be unveiled at Breakpoint.

 This oracle is used as the mark price for opening and closing trades, calculating margin requirements, and triggering SL/TP orders and liquidations on the Jupiter platform.